andersganander/word_hunt/README.md

 ### Colors
 The number of colors has been deliberately kept to a minimum in the design.
-The rationale behind this choice of colors is partly to promote readability and clarity through strong contrasts, such as black on white or white on black.
+The reason behind this choice of colors is partly to promote readability and clarity through strong contrasts, such as black on white or white on black.
 However, it also involves leveraging the signaling value of certain colors.
 For instance, two of the buttons on the startup screen are green to guide first-time users to the most important functions (starting the game and reading instructions).
 The colors on the leaderboard are chosen to create a game-like atmosphere, utilizing colors and fonts commonly seen on high score lists.
 The user's score is highlighted in a bright yellow-green color to make it easy to quickly identify one's position on the list.

 ### Fonts

+Two fonts are used in the game.
+Courier New is employed to evoke the feel of newspaper print and authenticity, but it is also used in the message box to provide a terminal-like appearance.
+For instructions and the leaderboard, the Oxanium typeface is used to give a retro-modern vibe and because it resembles fonts commonly used in many video games.

 ## Wireframes